lileskimo/statify/README.md

 ---

-## 📌 To-Do / Future Plans

-- 🎥 Add animated orbit demo GIF
-- 🌐 Deploy to Netlify / Vercel with environment configs
-- 📱 Add mobile layout optimization
-- 🎨 Add genre color legend overlay

----
+**Statify is not affiliated with or endorsed by Spotify.**

 ## 🧑‍💻 How It Works

 - **Spotify Login:**
-  The app uses Spotify OAuth to access your top tracks and artists.
-No data is stored on the server.
+  Statify uses Spotify's OAuth authentication flow.
+When you log in, you grant the app permission to access your top tracks and recently played tracks.
+Your access token is stored only in your browser session and is never shared or stored on any server.

-- **Data Fetching:**
+- **Data Fetching & Aggregation:**
-  The client fetches your top tracks for three time ranges (short, medium, long term) and computes a "listen score" for each track.
+  After authentication, the backend fetches your top tracks from Spotify for three time ranges: short term, medium term, and long term.
+Each track is assigned a "listen score" based on its ranking and frequency across these periods, using a weighted formula to reflect your true listening habits.

 - **Genre Assignment:**
-  Each track is assigned a genre based on its artist's top genre.
+  Each track is assigned a genre based on the top genre of its primary artist.
+The backend fetches genre information for all unique artists in your top tracks, ensuring accurate genre mapping.

-- **Track Positioning:**
+- **3D Track Positioning:**
-  Each track is mapped to a position in 3D space based on its index and genre, forming orbits around the center.
+  Tracks are grouped by genre and distributed in 3D space using a custom orbit algorithm.
+Each genre occupies a distinct sector of the orbit, and genres with more tracks are spread further outwards to reduce crowding.
+The position of each track within its genre's region is randomized but stable, creating a visually appealing and informative soundscape.

-- **Sphere Sizing:**
+- **Dynamic Sphere Sizing:**
-  The size of each sphere is proportional to the track’s listen score.
+  The size of each sphere is directly proportional to the track’s listen score, visually emphasizing your most-played tracks.
+Spheres are now 1.25x larger for improved visibility.

-- **Hover Detection:**
+- **Enhanced Hover Detection:**
-  An invisible, larger sphere (1.2x the visible radius) is used for easier hover detection.
+  For a smooth user experience, each visible sphere is paired with a slightly larger, invisible sphere (1.2x the visible radius) to make hover detection easier and more forgiving.

-- **Tooltip:**
+- **Interactive Tooltips:**
-  When hovering, a tooltip appears at the sphere’s position, showing detailed track info (name, artist, genre, listen score).
-Tooltips are rendered in 3D space using `<Html>` from Drei and do not block pointer events.
+  Hovering over a sphere displays a tooltip at the sphere’s 3D position, rendered using Drei's `<Html>` component.
+The tooltip shows detailed information: track name, artist, genre, and listen score.
+Tooltips are styled to match Spotify’s theme and do not block pointer events.

 - **Spotify Integration:**
-  Clicking a sphere opens the track’s Spotify page in a new tab.
+  Clicking on a sphere opens the corresponding track’s Spotify page in a new browser tab, allowing you to listen instantly.

-- **Sidebar:**
+- **Shareable Highlights Card:**
-  The right sidebar displays your top genre and summary information.
+  The right sidebar displays a vibrant, shareable card featuring your Spotify display name, top genre, and top song.
+The card background uses a randomly generated, visually appealing gradient.

----

-## 🛠️ Customization

-- **Tracks and Genres:**
-  Pass your own `tracks` and `genres` data as props to the `OrbitVisualizer` component.

-- **Color Palette:**
-  Modify the `colorPalette` array in `OrbitVisualizer.jsx` to change genre colors.

-- **Tooltip Styling:**
-  Update the inline styles in the `<Html>` tooltip for a custom look.

-- **Orbit Logic:**
+- **Responsive Sidebar:**
-  You can adjust how orbits are calculated in `OrbitVisualizer.jsx`.

----

-*For more details, see the code in `src/components/OrbitVisualizer.jsx` and `src/pages/Visualizer.js`.*

----

-*Built with ❤️ using React Three Fiber
+  The sidebar is always visible on the right, summarizing your listening highlights and adapting to different screen sizes.

+- **Session & Account Handling:**
+  Logging out clears your session and logs you out of Spotify, allowing you to safely switch accounts.
+All data is cleared from your browser session on logout or tab close.